artscorestudio/user-bundle/Resources/doc/index.md

 ## Installation

-### Step 1 : Download ASFLayoutBundle using composer
+### Step 1 : Download ASFUserBundle using composer

 Require the bundle with composer :